 - Give it a good jshhh, swished it around several times, rinse well.

-- Chop the chard into small bite sized pieces.
-Just remove the end of the stem, no need discard the whole stem – it is edible.
+- Chop leaves into small bite sized pieces.
+Just remove the end of the stem, no need discard the whole stem - it is edible.

 - Complete this process until you are satisfied all of the grit is removed from the chard.